 5. Focus on Your Child’s Best Interests

 When dealing with a narcissistic co-parent, always keep your child’s best interests at the top of your priority list.
-Narcissists brag about their parenting skills but are unable to prioritize the child they parent.
-It’s especially essential that you take an objective view to ensure that the choices you are making truly are in your child’s best interest.
+Narcissistic co-parents may emphasize or promote their parenting efforts, but often struggle to prioritize their child’s needs over their own.
+It’s important to take an objective view to ensure that the choices you are making truly are in your child’s best interest.
 Don’t let your own negative feelings about the other parent impact your ability to do so.

 Are You Dating or Married to a Narcissist?